snisarg/snisarg.github.io/_posts/2019-07-06-project-accountability.markdown

 # Analyzing time spent

-I'd like to ideally do this every quarter: look at the Task Log for the last 3 months and write a summary (GDocs again for me) for how time was spent each month using a similar bullet system.
+I'd like to ideally do this every quarter: look at the Task Log for the last 3 months and write a summary for how time was spent each month using a similar bullet system.

 ```
 2019